Shadeira/TODO-List-Tutorial/README.md

 - Then our if condition checks if the user has provided a new input.
 - If the user provides a new input, the content of the “taskSpan” will be updated which displays the task content with the new input.

-Imagine this: one of our tasks, checked off as complete, but suddenly we're have the urge to edit and bring it back to the list.
+Imagine this: one of our tasks, checked off as complete, but suddenly we're having the urge to edit and bring it back to the list.
 In this scenario, we need to strip away that "checked" styling.
 Let's make it happen:

 ```js
     li.classList.remove("completed");